-Strong acting has been a staple of the Conjuring films, helping to separate them from so many other horror movies, and that continues with Linda Cardellini and Raymond Cruz leading the charge.
+Strong acting has been a staple of the Conjuring films, helping to separate them from so many other horror movies, and that continues with Cardellini and Cruz leading the charge.
 Cardellini does a good job as the freshly widowed mom trying to hold things together and protect her kids in an impossible situation, while Cruz brings an air of certainty and provides most of the film’s comic relief.
 The kids do a nice job as well.

-As with its Conjuring universe predecessor, The Nun, La Llorona relies on too many paint-by-numbers cliches.
-How many times in one film can we do the “it’s there, it’s not there… oh no it IS THERE!” routine?
+As with its Conjuring universe predecessor (The Nun), La Llorona relies on too many paint-by-numbers cliches.
+How many times in one film can we do the “it’s there, it’s not there… oh no it is there!” routine?
 It can be an effective technique in moderation, but first-time director Michael Chaves goes to the well far too often.
 The same can be said of the creaking doors and jump scares.
 The film is also excessively dark — yes, we get it, night is scarier than day, but once again it’s just too much.

 There are also some mind-boggling decisions made that, even in the context of a horror movie, are just absurd.
 Without getting into spoiler territory, one involves a stuffed animal and another comes shortly thereafter.
 It’s worth noting that a better-explained version of the second sequence can be found in the deleted scenes.
 It all adds up to a film that seems created purely to scare rather than present anything coherent or unsettling.